Pokemon Masters Guide - 12 Essential Tips to get you Started30 Sep 2019 0

 One of the stranger things about Pokemon Masters is how the rules of battle aren't identical between the player and the AI.
 Where you have access to a trio of Sync Moves to suit the situation, your opponent will only ever have the one.

 Only the centre Pokemon on the AI team can execute a sync move.
 To make up for this, AI sync moves will always hit your entire team rather than just the one target like your own.
 It's usually a good idea to knock this Pokemon out early to avoid a team wipe in one big blow.
 Pay attention though - if the centre slot has more than one AI opponent in it, the new incoming Pokemon will pick up the Sync Move count-down from where it was left off.
 This typically means a situation where a weaker Pokemon starts off in the centre spot, and the replacement will the team's strongest Pokemon - an alternative strategy might be to let the chud fire off it's Sync Move first, before taking it out and the next one before it has a chance to fire it off a second time.

 4. Level Caps Aren't Tied To Rarity

 Trainers (or sync pairs) eventually reach what's known as a “soft cap” – a point where they can't be levelled up any further without jumping through a few hoops.
 Similar games usually lock this behind the unit's rarity (or star rank), requiring players to boost the unit's rank to unlock their level cap.
-Just know that that isn't the case here.
+Just know that that is not the case here.

 While you can upgrade a unit's rank in Pokemon Masters through the Increase Potential menu, unlocking their max level limit is actually done in a dedicated window using completely different items.
 Firstly you need to have completed Chapter 4 (the one where you get the sync pair Erika/Vileplume) and then you need to go to the Training Area.
 No matter how many courses are available to you at the time (Supercourses will rotate in and out), at the bottom of the list will be a Special Training option called 'Battle Techniques'.
 It involves a single fight against an Ace Trainer, and you'll want to take Fighting-type Pokemon.
 IF you beat him, you'll unlock the Unlock Level Cap option in the 'Team' section.